 ELL District and School Improvement: District Expenditure of Moneys

-(1) The Department shall direct transformation and target school districts on how to expend all moneys received under ORS 327.013(1)(c)(A)(ii) (ELL weight) for up to three years, for identified districts that have not met the expected growth in student progress indicators, and the expected benchmarks for student progress indicators that were identified for the school district.
+(1) The Department shall direct transformation and target school districts on how to expend all moneys received under ORS 327.013(1)(c)(A)(ii) (ELL weight) for up to three years, for identified districts that have not met the expected growth and expected benchmarks for student progress indicators, research-based instructional or program improvement indicatorsthat were identified for the school district.

-(2) If a school district meets or exceeds the expected growth in student progress indicators and the expected benchmarks for student progress indicators, then the Department may no longer direct the expenditure to State School Fund moneys under this section for that school district.
+(2) If a school district meets or exceeds the expected growth and benchmarks for student progress indicators , and research-based instructional orprogram improvement indicators, then the Department may no longer direct the expenditure to State School Fund moneys under this section for that school district.

 (3) The Department shall utilize the following framework to direct the expenditure of moneys under this section.
 The expenditure direction must be: